yklee1013/Design/README.md

 #Design Practices#

 > This is a repo that has most of my AI/PS practice works.
-Being a CS major and a designer is not mutually exclusive.
+Coding during the day, drawing stuff at night :D

 ### Xmas_Lights.ai